sursh/my-blog-2012-2015/source/talks/data-audit/index.markdown

 [bitly data hacks](https://github.com/bitly/data_hacks)

-Please let me know if I've missed any good resources that would be useful to include.
+Please let me know if I've missed any good resources that would be useful to include!